-The "gold diagnostic standard" is spirometry.
-Parameters necessary for the diagnosis of COPD are: forced vital capacity (FVC) and forced expiratory volume in the first second (FEV1), and FEV1/FVC ratio [11].
+COPD are: forced vital capacity (FVC) and forced expiratory volume in the first second (FEV1), and FEV1/FVC ratio [11].
 Postbronchodilator values are recommended for the diagnosis and assessment of COPD severity.
-According to the severity of the obstruction, COPD is divided into: mild (stage I), moderately severe (stage II), severe (stage III), very severe (stage IV).
-A new classification of the disease was adopted: the ABCD classification, which is based on the assessment of disease symptoms, the degree of obstruction and the risk of exacerbation.
-The assessment of disease symptoms is performed using the "COPD Assessment Test" (CAT) and the "modified British Medical Research Council" scale (mMRC) [12].
+According to the severity of the obstruction, COPD is divided into mild (stage I), moderately severe (stage II), severe (stage III), and very severe (stage IV).
+A new classification of the disease was adopted - the ABCD classification, based on the assessment of disease symptoms, the degree of obstruction, and the risk of exacerbation.
+The assessment of disease symptoms is performed using the COPD Assessment Test (CAT) and the modified British Medical Research Council scale (mMRC) [12].

-The CAT questionnaire is a practical test consisting of 8 questions, which measure the impact of COPD on the health condition and daily life of the patient.
-The total score ranges 0-40, higher values indicate a worse general condition of the patient.
+The CAT questionnaire is a practical test consisting of eight questions, which measure the impact of COPD on the health condition and the daily life of the patient.
+The total score ranges 0-40, higher values indicating poorer general condition of the patient.
 This test has been shown to reflect the impact of PR as well as recovery after exacerbations [13].
 The mMRC scale is used to assess dyspnea by gradation 0-4, in relation to effort tolerance.
 Grade 4 indicates the appearance of dyspnea even during the lightest physical activities.
 This scale correlates well with other health parameters, clinical signs and pulmonary function, and provides an estimate of future mortality [14].
-The BODE index is a multidimensional index that consists of four parameters: Body Mass Index (BMI), obstruction measured via FEV1, dyspnea measured using mMRC, exercise capacity expressed over six-minute walk test (6MWT).
-This is an index whose values range 0-10, and the index with values \geq 7 is an excellent predictive factor for mortality, and at the same time we can monitor the effects of PR [15].
+The body mass index, airflow obstruction, dyspnea and exercise capacity (BODE) index is a multidimensional index that consists of four parameters: body mass index (BMI), obstruction measured via FEV1, dyspnea, measured using mMRC, and exercise capacity expressed through the six-minute walk test (6MWT).
+This is an index whose values range 0-10, and the index with values $\geq$ 7 is an excellent predictive factor for mortality, and at the same time we can monitor the effects of PR [15].

-Given that nowadays PR is a proven, very effective non-pharmacological method of treating patients with COPD, in this paper we wanted to determine whether and which risk factors affect the outcome of PR, as well as how successful the PR program is in treating patients with COPD.
+Given that nowadays PR is a proven, very effective nonpharmacological method of treating patients with COPD, in this paper we wanted to determine whether and which risk factors affect the outcome of PR, as well as how successful the PR program is in treating patients with COPD.